Heropanti: Plot

-When Bablu and his friends are about to leave, Rajjo arrives & beats up Bablu, but Bablu fights back and defeats him when Rajjo insults Bablu and Dimpy.
-They are, however, stopped at the last moment by Chaudhary.
-He realizes that Dimpy will only be happy if she is with Bablu and lets Bablu and Dimpy reunite.
-Chaudhary and the other Jat community people agree to permit inter-caste and love marriages, and Chaudhary accepts Renu back as his daughter.
+When Bablu and his friends are about to leave, Rajjo enters at this juncture and beats up Bablu, however, Bablu fights back and defeats Rajjo when Rajjo insults him and Dimpy.
+However, they are stopped at the last moment by Chaudhary, who, realizing that Dimpy will only be happy if she gets to be with Bablu, tells Bablu to take Dimpy away.
+Bablu and Dimpy unite with a hug, Chaudhary and the other Jat community people agree to permit inter-caste and love marriages, and Chaudhary accepts Renu back as his daughter.
+The movie ends on a happy note.